 In 1924 there were three countries with rugby teams in the Olympics: the United States, France, and Romania.
 As in 1920, the French were the odds-on favorites.
 And they seemed determined to win this time, destroying Romania 61-3 in their first game on May 4, with the French star Adolphe Jaurenguy scoring four tries.
 After that game, even the American captain, Babe Slater, wrote in his diary that the French, "have a very strong team and I frankly believe our chances of beating them are slim, although we are sure going to let them know they have been in a battle."

 Things turned ugly between the American and French teams when the American team manager, Sam Goodman, refused to accept the referee selected for their game, British Admiral Percy Royds.
 Why Goodman objected to Royds is not clear, as the team's coach and its captain, Slater, had accepted him.
 The French were livid, and rejected all the proposed alternatives.
 Goodman then threatened to pull the American team out of the Olympics.
-Next, the French denied the American team access to practice fields anywhere near the Olympic venues, leaving the Americans to practice on an empty lot near their hotel.
+In response, the French denied the American team access to practice fields anywhere near the Olympic venues, leaving the Americans to practice on an empty lot near their hotel.
 The French press began printing false stories that the Americans were not really amateurs.
-Another controversy arose when the Americans were prohibited from filming their games.The French Olympic Committee claimed that they had an exclusive deal with a film company, but the American insisted that the French had no business selling rights involving the American team.
-On this issue, at least, the Americans finally prevailed.
+Another controversy arose when the Americans were prohibited from filming their games.The French Olympic Committee claimed that they had an exclusive deal with a film company, but the Americans insisted that the French had no business selling rights involving the American team.
+On this issue, at least, the Americans prevailed.

 The Americans finally had enough.
 Cal's Slater led his team down to the Olympic stadium where they found a ladder, climbed over the fence, and practiced on the field, in disregard of the French ban on their use of the facilities.
 While they were doing so, their money and valuables were stolen out of the stadium dressing room, even though they had paid the French attendant to guard their belongings.
 An "inside job" was suspected.

 The American players who will meet the French on Sunday at Colombes Stadium have not, truly speaking, even the most rudimentary knowledge of he game of rugby, which, moreover, they do not practice in California. . . .
 In 1920 they did not win the Olympic contest, even though they try to pretend so, this contest was not played.
 In September they took took part in a match they called "Olympic," disputed at Antwerp, amid general indifference, against a French team not at all in training, they suffered a heavy defeat.